Take part in the ongoing

 - Donations to local organizations - $1,000 (including to the first responders who keep River visitors safe!)

-If your budget allows, please contribute to our regular annual expense fund today!
+If your budget allows, please contribute today!
 Please consider automatic monthly donations: this commitment helps ensure reliable support for ongoing expenses.
 Contributions may be made at our PayPal donation link below, or by check to Rock River Preservation, Inc. at the address on our contact page.
+Thank you!

 Additional Ways to Support the River